bentasker/LocalChat/docs/server-api.md

 If the room is successfully created, the value of `status` will be `ok`.
 The roomname will also be confirmed back as the attribute `name`.

 The user will then need to call `joinRoom` in order to enter the room (the client could do this automatically, but the current client version does not).

+### inviteUser

+Used to invite a user into the current room.
+Can be called by admin's and users alike (`SYSTEM` will push a message into the room to notify others of the invite)

+    {
+        "action":"inviteUser",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "invite": [user to invite],
+                    "pass": [new users pass]
+                    "sesskey": sessionkey
+        }
+    }

+When inviting a user, we need to specify their username as `invite` and their authentication password as `pass`

+*Response*

+If successful, the value of `status` will be `ok`. `SYSTEM` will also push a message into the room that `user` invited `invite`